lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 # Reading Data Using Pandas CSV
-We will begin by locating and reading our data.
-The data are in CSV format so we can use pandas' `read_csv` function to pull it directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).
+We will begin by locating and reading our survey data.
+The data are in CSV format.
+We can use Pandas `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).

+##So What's a DataFrame?
 A dataframe is a 2-dimensional data structure that can store data of different types in columns.
 It is similar to spreadsheets or SQL tables or the `data.frame` in R. It can store a mix of data types, including characters, integers, floating point values, factors and more.

-Let's begin by loading the `surveys.csv` file into python.
+Let's read the `surveys.csv` file into a python Pandas DataFrame.

 #DIRECTORIES NEED TO BE SET FOR THIS TO WORK PROPERLY -- I DID THIS IN SOFTWARE CARPENTRY _ SHOULD WE DO THIS HERE??

 First, let's make sure the python Pandas library is loaded.
-It's common practice to load the pandas library using the name `pd`.
-If we do that, then each time we use a pandas function, like read_csv, we will only have to type pd instead of the full name, pandas.
+We will import Pandas using the nickname `pd`.
+Each time we use a pandas function, like `read_csv`, we will only have to type pd instead of the full name, pandas.

 ```python
 import pandas as pd
 ```

 Let's also import the OS library.
-This library will allow us to make sure we are in the correct working directory.
+This library will allow us to make sure we are in the correct working directory.[More about the OS Library](https://docs.python.org/2/library/os.html)

 	import OS
 	os.getcwd()
+	#if this directory isn't right, use the command below to set the working directory!
+	os.chdir(YOURPathHere)

 ```python